Robby Foley: Career

 Raised in Randolph, New Jersey, Foley's motorsports career was kickstarted in 2010 by a severe injury sustained during a football game while attending Randolph High School, which included a torn LCL, ACL, PCL, and a broken tibia, fibula, and ankle, alongside nerve damage, leading to a consideration by his physicians of amputating the affected leg.
+However, Foley had been active in motorsports throughout his youth, taking part in autocross events with his father.
 The following year, Foley attended the Skip Barber Racing School.
 After winning the Skip Barber class of the 2015 Global MX-5 Cup, Foley was granted a $100,000 scholarship by Mazda, leading to a full season campaign with Atlanta Motorsports Group in 2016.
 Following several seasons in MX-5 Cup competition, Foley moved into the IMSA SportsCar Championship with Turner Motorsport in 2018, making his debut at Belle Isle in June.
 The following season, Foley began racing full-time with the team.
 Foley scored his first IMSA victory at Canadian Tire Motorsports Park in July 2019.
 In 2020, Foley won his first official championship, winning the Pro-Am class of the GT4 America SprintX Series with co-driver Michael Dinan.
 The following year, Foley made his debut at the 24 Hours of Le Mans, driving for Team Project 1.

 For 2022, Foley returned for another full season with Turner Motorsport and co-driver Bill Auberlen, driving the new-for-2022 BMW M4 GT3.
 The duo would claim their only class victory of the season at Mid-Ohio, and tallied four total podiums to finish fourth in the GTD-class championship.
 During 2022, Foley also embarked on full-season campaigns in the GT World Challenge America and Michelin Pilot Challenge.
-Paired with Michael Dinan in the former championship, the team scored Pro-cclass victories at Watkins Glen and in the Indianapolis 8 Hour, where they finished as the highest entry eligible for GT World Challenge America points; third overall.
+Paired with Michael Dinan in the former championship, the team scored Pro-class victories at Watkins Glen and in the Indianapolis 8 Hour, where they finished as the highest entry eligible for GT World Challenge America points; third overall.
 In the latter series, Foley and co-driver Vin Barletta finished seventh in the GS-class championship, placing as high as fourth at Laguna Seca and VIR.
 Foley also took part in the 2022 24 Hours of Spa, driving for Walkenhorst Motorsport in a Turner-inspired BMW M4 GT3.

 Foley returned to Turner Motorsport in 2023, once again taking part in the IMSA SportsCar Championship and Michelin Pilot Challenge.
 Just prior to the 2023 24 Hours of Daytona, Foley was named as one of BMW North America's contracted drivers.
+Foley and full-time co-driver Patrick Gallagher claimed three runner-up finishes in the GTD class, concluding the championship season with a fourth-place points finish.
+In Pilot Challenge competition, Foley and Barletta claimed victories at Sebring and Watkins Glen, taking the GS-class championship by 10 points over the Rebel Rock Racing duo of Robin Liddell and Frank DePew.